Sam-Malpass/Hadoo-Not/README.md

 # Introduction

   The Hadoo-Not application demonstrates MapReduce concepts to the user, allowing users to write their own MapReduce-style jobs that will run in the application.
-The application is written in Java and utilizes the JavaFX [^[1]] libraries for the interface.
+The application is written in Java and utilizes the JavaFX [^1] libraries for the interface.
 It was written as coursework for a MSc module and can be used to allow people to experience MapReduce and understand its concepts without necessarily having access to Hadoop.

 # What is Hadoop?

+## "
+The Apache Hadoop software library is a framework that allows for the distributed processing of large data sets across clusters of computers using simple programming models.
+It is designed to scale up from single servers to thousands of machines, each offering local computation and storage.
+Rather than rely on hardware to deliver high-availability, the library itself is designed to detect and handle failures at the application layer, so delivering a highly-available service on top of a cluster of computers, each of which may be prone to failures.
+## "
+### - Apache Hadoop

 # What is Hadoo-Not?